deco3500/fantastic3/README.md

 - Key deliverables for each phase (Milestones) ;
 - Resources - equipment or other tools/people you might need.

+Our key tasks of the project are Requirements Gathering and Analysis, Design, Development, Testing, Final Changes and Documentation/Presentation.
+Each phase we have key deliverables depending on the week (see Milestones).
+We have 4 major milestones during our project in week 8, week 10, week 12 and week 13.
+In between the different milestones, we have different tasks to work on.
+The resources we need are listed in the table below.

 ### Milestones

 <p align="center">